varletjs/rattail/docs/general/is-window.md

 # isWindow

-Determine whether the input value is the global `window` object
+Determine whether the input value is the global `window` object.

 ### Usage